build-on-aws/content/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

 ![Choose an instance plan](./images/PCG-9-lightsail.png)

 Add a script to create a directory and download the application and deploy script.
-Copy this script int
+Copy this script intp the **Launch script** input box.
+Replace the values for the access key, security key, and region with your account.

 ```powershell
 <powershell>